Biotech Research Consortia and Interdisciplinary Projects

 Related Resources

-The UC Davis campus is home to a number of unique research-related resources and groups that facilitate the development of technologies in the life sciences and engineering.
-The Biotechnology Program actively engages with administrative research directors and has collaborated on grant writing, outreach, science communication, workshops and student training efforts with a number of biotech-related research units, including those listed below.
+The UC Davis campus is home to four Grand Challenges that overlap with the Biotech Program mission and a number of unique research-related resources that facilitate the development of technologies in the life sciences and engineering.
+The Biotechnology Program actively engages across campus and has collaborated on grant writing, outreach, science communication, workshops, and student training efforts with a number of biotech-related research units, including some of the programs listed below.